What Is An Escalation Clause, And Should You Use One When Making An Offer?

 If you’re looking to buy a home right now, you’ll want to have some tools at your disposal to stay ahead of the competition.
 After all, nobody wants to find their dream home only to lose it in a bidding war.

 One effective strategy you can use to avoid this scenario is called an escalation clause.
-This blog post will outline what an escalation clause is and when it makes sense to use one.
+This blog post will outline what an escalation clause, or escalator clause, is and when it makes sense to use one.
 It’s a vital tool for home buyers that will help them compete against another buyer’s offer.

 For instance, an escalation clause may state that the buyer is willing to pay a certain price for the home.
 But, if a competing offer is received, the buyer will increase that offer up to a predetermined limit.

 An escalation clause is typically added when a buyer and their real estate agent assume that a property will receive multiple offers.
 It’s a good way to ensure that your bid is the highest bid on a property.

 The clause sounds simple in theory, but in reality there are a number of details to work out.
 And even if you add an escalation clause to a contract, it’s not a guarantee you’ll get to buy the property.

 How Do Escalation Clauses In Real Estate Work?

 If you’re buying a home in a competitive real estate market, an escalation clause in your offer can increase your chances of outbidding other home buyers.